 Magnetic stripe or microprocessor cards

 The search for a suitable material for making cards took decades.
 In 1969, IBM found the optimal solution — plastic with a magnetic stripe for storing data.
 The new technology has accelerated payment processing.
 The mass production of such cards began in the early 1970s.
 In Lithuania, the first card (Visa Classic, with a magnetic stripe) appeared only in 1993.

 In the early 1990s, the development of plastic cards with smart chips began in Europe.
-In 1995, payment organizations Europay, MasterCard, and VISA created the international EMV technical standard for smart payment cards.
-The increase in cases of data theft from magnetic stripe was the reason to replace it with microprocessors until 2005.
-The task was entrusted to 11 companies around the world, including the Lithuanian company Penkių kontinentų bankinės technologijos (BS/2).
+In 1995, Europay, MasterCard, and VISA created the international EMV technical standard for smart payment cards.
+The increase in data theft cases from magnetic stripe was the reason to replace it with microprocessors until 2005.
+The task was entrusted to 11 companies worldwide, including the Lithuanian company Penkių kontinentų bankinės technologijos (BS/2).

 NFC technology (Near Field Communication, wireless data transfer between devices within a radius of 10 cm) was introduced in the early 2000s.
 Mastercard first tested contactless cards in 2003 to give consumers a simple way to pay.
 Subsequently, thanks to NFC technology, it became possible to pay with a smartphone.

 In Lithuania, the ability to pay using NFC appeared in 2011, and the first contactless cards in 2016.
-In 2020, most of the cards issued in the country could be used to make both contact and contactless payments.
+In 2020, most of the country’s cards could be used to make both contact and contactless payments.

 “The pandemic is driving adoption of contactless cards.
 Many countries have increased the limits for contactless payments without entering a PIN.
 In Lithuania, for example, from 25 to 50 euros,” says the BS/2 representative.

 According to Swedbank, in 2020, more than half of all payments in Lithuania were made contactless.